 Assignments Weighting

-Two (2) Midterms 15% each
+Two (2) Midterms 17.5% each

 Final Exam 20%

+Lab Assignments 35% total

+Pre-Lab Quizzes 5% total

 Place Name Quizzes 5% total

-Lab Assignments 40% total

-Pre-Lab Quizzes 5% total

-\I do NOT drop any Exam grades
+^{}I do NOT drop any Exam grades

 All exams will be composed of a majority of multiple choice questions intermixed with a handful of true or false and/or short answer type questions.
-Some of these questions will involve analysis of graphs or charts and/or minor calculations.
+Some of these questions will involve graphical analysis and/or minor calculations.
 However, you will NOT need a calculator.
-Midterms will have approximately 55 questions while the final exam will be composed of approximately 65 questions (give or take a few questions for both types of exams).
+The first two exams will have around 55 questions while the final will be made up of approximately 65 questions (give or take a few questions for each exam).
 The Final Exam will be cumulative.
-About 40% of the final exam will be based on the last three chapters and the other 60% will cover everything else we discussed during the semester.
+About 40% of the exam will be based on the last three chapters and the other 60% will cover everything else we discussed during the semester.

 Do NOT miss an exam.
-Make-up exams will NOT be given except under the most extraordinary circumstances such as documented illness, documented death in the family, documented alien abduction, etc. Make up exams will be given at a mutually convenient time and while they will cover the same information as the original exam, the questions and/or practical materials will be different.
+Make-up exams will NOT be given except under the most extraordinary circumstances such as documented illness, documented death in the family, etc. Make up exams will be given at a mutually convenient time and while they will cover the same information as the original exam, the questions and/or practical materials will be different.
 In addition, there will be no curve (if given to the rest of the class) for those who need make-up exams.
 If approved for a make-up exam, it MUST be taken with a week of the original exam.

-Attendance is mandatory in lecture and in lab.
+Attendance in lecture and lab is crucial to succeeding in this class.
 It will be difficult to fully grasp the concepts if you do not attend the lecture.
-There will be topics on the exams that I do not include in my notes.
-In addition, excessive absence from lab will be noted and will affect your final grade.
+There may be topics on the exams that I do not include in my notes.
+Therefore, attendance is vital to achieving a good grade.